Federal Plea Agreements Attorney

 - To ask the Court for a one level reduction in the Defendant’s United States Sentencing Guidelines offense level for acceptance of responsibility.

-- To consider whether or not the Defendant has provided substantial assistance in the investigation and prosecution of others, and if so, to ask the judge to reduce the Defendant’s sentence.
+- To consider whether or not the Defendant has provided substantial assistance in the federal investigation and prosecution of others, and if so, to ask the judge to reduce the Defendant’s sentence.

 - Not to use any of the information the Defendant provides during his or her substantial assistance against the Defendant.